KlfJoat/gh-issue-kcov-nofuncsbats/README.md

-# Issue Text
+# Issue Text SimonKagstrom/kcov#476

 I'm running `kcov` on a few different repos of Bash scripts where I have extensive Bats test suites.
 I'd like to use it with the VSC extension Coverage Gutters.

 In these repos, I make heavy use of Bash functions.
 But I'm running into a problem where it seems like my extensive use of functions somehow hides the code from `kcov`.

-This repo is a runnable example.
+I have uploaded a runnable example at the following repo:  https://github.com/KlfJoat/gh-issue-kcov-nofuncsbats

 Versions of relevant programs